Embedded Ethernet Technology

-The first managed Ethernet switches that were designed as board-level systems were introduced less than two years ago.
+The first managed Ethernet switches that were designed as board-level systems were introduced a few years ago

 These switches are designed to be integrated on the main boards of automation components.
 Just as embedded intelligence has become ubiquitous in the machines we use in daily life, embedded Ethernet is the way of the future for industrial applications.
 Machine manufacturers will be able to develop systems with smaller footprints and enhanced capability because the machines, being part of the system, will be able to “speak” Ethernet-based automation protocols such as ProfiNet, Ethernet/IP and EtherCAT.